 With our work life and personal life so heavily entwined, we find ourselves under more stress than usual, making us prone to distraction and fatigue.
-So how can we improve staff retention and increase productivity during challenging times?
-Here are four tips on how to engage and motivate staff in your workplace.
+So how can we improve employee motivation, along with staff retention and productivity under these challenges?
+Here are five tips on how to engage and motivate staff in your workplace.

 It might be easier said than done, but a little positivity can make a big difference, whether you’re at home or in the office.
-Some of the ways you can do this including:
+Some of the ways you can boost employee motivation include:

 - Making employees feel motivated by creating a company culture that’s supportive yet driven